kode4food/interpol/doc/Language_Reference.md

 The equality operators are `==` (equal to) and `!=` (not equal to).

 ### And
-The and `&&` operator performs a boolean *and* between the two operands, short circuiting if the left operand does not evaluate to JavaScript *truthy*.
+The and `and` operator performs a boolean *and* between the two operands, short circuiting if the left operand does not evaluate to JavaScript *truthy*.

 ### Or
-The or `||` operator performs a boolean *or* between the two operands, short circuiting if the left operand evaluates to JavaScript *truthy*.
+The or `or` operator performs a boolean *or* between the two operands, short circuiting if the left operand evaluates to JavaScript *truthy*.

 ### Conditional (Ternary)
 The conditional or ternary operator `?:` works just as you would expect from JavaScript or C.  It will evaluate the first operand, and depending on whether that evaluation is JavaScript *truthy* it will return the evaluation of the second or third operand.